The first postcards

 With so many dates, names, and places this postcard doesn't seem like much of

 a puzzle.
-Except the writer has given the boys' group a name,
+Except that the writer gave the boys' group a name,

-Scott's Dixie Band, that was actually not their real name.
+Scott's Dixie Band, which was actually not their real name.
 To prove

 that will require some photo detective analysis.